 My gut reaction was to bubble wrap my child, but that created rebellion.
 It was also a false sense of security.
 I could take away all online access at home, but when she left the house other kids could still tell her what they saw online.
 I couldn’t control it.
 So, we finally faced the reality.
 Instead of saying “no” to all technology, we made a conscious decision to teach ourselves how to effectively parent it.I discovered cyberparenting isn’t only about rules and restrictions; it’s also about relationship.
 The solution is simple—open communication.
 But the process of achieving it is complicated and time consuming.
 Parents need to begin relationship-building early, even before their children’s tween years hit.

-I share more details of our personal story, explain the process of building open communication in our family and tackle hot-button topics that parents tell me they’re most afraid to address (including but not limited to: transgender, sexuality, dating, love, sex, masturbation, social media management, etc.) in my new book, TALK: A Practical Approach to Cyberparenting and Open Communication (click the title to order).
+I share more details of our personal story, explain the process of building open communication in our family and tackle hot-button topics that parents tell me they’re most afraid to address (including but not limited to: transgender, sexuality, dating, love, sex, masturbation, social media management, etc.) in my book, TALK: A Practical Approach to Cyberparenting and Open Communication.

 We are in this together.
 Learning together.
 I’m not an expert.
 I’m a mom in the trenches with you, day after day.
 I’m writing in real time.